Shiva-Heidari/Shiva-Heidari/README.md

   Digitally simulate 2- and 3-qubit superconducting systems using second-order Trotter-Suzuki decomposition.

 - **Decoherence Simulation using QuTiP**
   Model open quantum systems and extract T₁ and T₂ times in the presence of noise.
-Includes comparison between Lindblad and TLS-based decoherence models.

 - **Quantum Teleportation with Qiskit**
   Demonstrates ideal and noisy quantum teleportation protocols with fidelity analysis across various error models and backends.